jaspector

 Building permits are required for all construction within the City of New Albany.
 Permit triggers include new construction, additions, enlargements, major renovations, change of use, and demolition.
 Alterations affecting property drainage require permit approval.

-Typical processing time is Processing time varies by project complexity; contact Building Inspector for estimate..
+Building permit processing times in New Albany, MS typically run Processing time varies by project complexity; contact Building Inspector for estimate..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Work that is purely cosmetic (painting, flooring, cabinets, minor repairs) generally does not require permits..
+Not all construction work requires a permit in New Albany, MS. The following work is generally exempt: Work that is purely cosmetic (painting, flooring, cabinets, minor repairs) generally does not require permits..
 Note: Exemptions from contractor licensing do not apply to building permit requirements.
 Consult with Building Inspector before assuming any work is exempt.
+When in doubt, confirm with the local building department before starting work.